Michael Bluejay's guide to

 Piano, Bass, & Drums: Who was first?

 Piano-bass-drums trios are nothing new—in JAZZ.
-Jazz musicians have been doing that for decades.
+Jazz musicians have been doing that for around a hundred years.
 But in commercial pop/rock?
 Very rare.
 After all, even Billy Joel and Elton John have guitarists in their bands, as did/do all the piano-based artists listed above.
 Now, very early Elton John (circa 1970) was piano-bass-drums, sans guitar, but he didn't stick with that for long.
 In the Doors, Ray Manzarek principally played an organ or a Rhodes electric piano, not an acoustic piano, and famously played the bass with his left hand, along with a guitarist and drummer.
-Ben Folds Five, if not the very first pop/rock band to do the piano trio thing at all, is certainly the first band to push the piano-based trio to the degree that it has— touring for over four years and putting out a lot of recordings with just the three core instruments.
+Ben Folds Five, if not the very first pop/rock band to do the piano trio thing at all, is certainly the first band to push the piano-based trio to the degree that it has—touring for years and putting out a lot of recordings with just the three core instruments.

 BF5 does break new ground in a number of other ways, too: